 A more detailed breakdown of next edition’s topics, as well as costs and practical information, on the course page on Physalia Courses’ website.

-I typically offer participants to my course the possibility of being involved in one of my own studies/manuscripts.
+I sometimes offer participants to my course the possibility of being involved in one of my own studies/manuscripts.

 - Participants of the 2018 edition have co-authored a paper in the Zoological Journal of the Linnean Society